Charles S. Dutton: Acting career

 In 2000, Dutton directed the HBO miniseries The Corner.
 The miniseries was close to his heart, for Dutton grew up on the streets of East Baltimore.
 It was adapted from The Corner: A Year in the Life of an Inner-City Neighborhood (Broadway Books, 1997) by David Simon (a reporter for the Baltimore Sun) and Ed Burns (a retired Baltimore homicide detective).
 The Corner won several Emmys in 2000, including Best Miniseries.
 Dutton won for his direction of the miniseries.
 He worked with Simon previously in a 1996 episode of Homicide: Life on the Street.

 He starred as Montgomery County, Maryland Police Chief Charles Moose in the 2003 made-for-TV movie D.C.
 Sniper: 23 Days of Fear, and appeared in Season 2 of The L Word.
-Dutton also appeared in "Another Toothpick," an episode of The Sopranos.
-He guest starred on House M.D. as the father of Dr Eric Foreman (Omar Epps), Also had a small role in First Time Felon alongside Omar Epps and on Sleeper Cell: American Terror as the father of undercover FBI agent Darwyn Al-Sayeed.
+Dutton also appeared in "Another Toothpick", an episode of The Sopranos.
+He guest starred on House M.D. as the father of Dr. Eric Foreman (Omar Epps).
+Dutton also had small roles in First Time Felon alongside Omar Epps and on Sleeper Cell: American Terror as the father of undercover FBI agent Darwyn Al-Sayeed.
 He also directed two episodes of Sleeper Cell.

 On October 9, 2007, HBO announced that it had arranged a deal with Dutton where he would develop, direct, and star in series and movies for the network.
 He also appeared in the 2007 film Honeydripper.
 On February 14, 2013, Dutton returned to TV in Zero Hour, playing the role of a priest.
 In 2013, Dutton played Detective Margolis in the horror film The Monkey's Paw.